wxcctechsummit/wxcclabguides/labs/ControlHubAndAdminPortalLab.md

 ---
-title: "Control Hub And Admin Portal Lab"
+title: "Lab 1: Control Hub And Admin Portal Lab"
 ---

 ### Overview of the lab: